EricssonResearch/ace-edhoc-oscore-profile/draft-selander-ace-edhoc-oscore-profile.md

 M06 |---------------------------------------------------------------->|
     |                                  |                              |

- // Possibly after chain verification, the RS adds AUTH_CRED_C
+ // Possibly after chain verification, RS adds AUTH_CRED_C
  // to the set of its trusted peer authentication credentials,
- // relying on the AS as trusted provider
+ // relying on AS as trusted provider

     |                                  |                              |
     |   2.01 (Created)                 |                              |